seanbreckenridge/mal-notify-bot/README.md

 #### Install:

+The code is generally up here as reference, I don't see a major reason why one would want to host their own instance of this bot.
+You can just join the public server above, I maintain the bot there.

-To create your own instance of the bot, create a server which has two channels named `feed` and `nsfw-feed`, [add the bot to it](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token), and then:
+Nevertheless, to create your own instance of the bot, create a server which has two channels named `feed` and `nsfw-feed`, [add the bot to it](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token), and then:

 ```
 git clone https://gitlab.com/seanbreckenridge/mal-notify-bot